RvLLM: LLM Runtime Verification with Domain Knowledge: Introduction

 Figure~\ref{fig:overview} presents an overview of our proposed framework.
 Given an \dsl specification provided by domain experts, \tool first extracts relevant information from the LLM's context and outputs to interpret the specification, generating a set of propositional formulae along with truth assignments for the corresponding propositions.
 Following a normalization step, these formulae are transformed into a standard form and subsequently validated using a forward chaining procedure.
 This process either detects inconsistencies due to logical contradictions or infers new knowledge.
 Once new knowledge is inferred, the query generation module issues targeted queries, evaluates the LLM responses, and detects inconsistencies when outputs contradict the previously inferred knowledge.

 \textbf{Experimental results.} We evaluate the effectiveness of \tool through experiments on three representative tasks: violation detection against Singapore Rapid Transit Systems Act~\cite{SGMRT}, numerical comparison, and inequality solving, using a diverse set of LLMs.
 The experimental results show that \tool significantly enhances the reliability of LLM output in these domain-specific tasks.
-In the violation detection task, employing \tool as a complementary mechanism increases the true positive rate, or TPR, by 15.7\% to 50.2\% across various models.
+In the violation detection task, employing \tool as a complementary mechanism increases the true positive rate (TPR) by 15.7\% to 50.2\% across various models.
 In the numerical comparison task, \tool detects nearly all errors in the LLM responses across 100 randomly generated questions.
 In the inequality solving task, \tool facilitates a systematic analysis of the step-by-step reasoning process from LLMs, effectively identifying its deviations from expert-defined specifications.
 These specifications are primarily grounded in fundamental algebraic inequality properties typically covered at the junior college level.
-Notably, despite the incomplete domain knowledge in the inequality solving task, \tool still achieves a TPR of 52.2\% in detecting erroneous solutions.
-We argue that such a runtime verification approach can function as a critical safeguard for LLMs, particularly in rule-based or reasoning-intensive domains where adherence to specific constraints is essential.
+Notably, despite the incomplete domain knowledge in the inequality solving task, \tool still achieves a TPR of 50\% in detecting erroneous solutions.
+We argue that such a runtime verification approach can function as a critical safeguard for LLMs, particularly in rule-based or reasoning-intensive domains where adherence to specific constraints is essential. \pp{We further compare \tool with existing runtime hallucination-detection methods.
+Results show that \tool demonstrates superior performance by maintaining both high true positive and negative rates, whereas existing methods often exhibit a non-negligible trade-off between these metrics.}